-In the 12th generation (Alder Lake), Intel processors without the “K” suffix could still be overclocked using the base clock (BCLK).
+With Intel’s 12th-gen (Alder Lake) lineup, non-K processors could still be overclocked using the base clock (BCLK).
 This requires a motherboard with an external clock generator.
 Below is a list of confirmed boards that support this method, along with important practical details.

 13th and 14th Gen Limitations

 This overclocking method only works reliably on 12th generation Alder Lake CPUs (both K and non-K).
 Starting with the 13th and 14th gen, Intel implemented restrictions through microcode and the Management Engine that hard-lock the BCLK to around 103 MHz specifically for non-K processors.
-While K-series processors on these generations can still be tuned via BCLK on supported boards, attempting to go higher on non-K 13th or 14th gen CPUs will result in boot failures or instability.
+While K-series processors on these generations can still be tuned via BCLK on supported boards, attempting to push past that on non-K 13th or 14th-gen CPUs will result in boot failures or instability.

 Motherboards with External Clock Generators